u0-blip/trade-webapp-back/readme.md

 using the /opt/codedeploy-agent/bin/codedeploy-local, I am able to correct the error much faster and improve the efficiency. because it deploy the project locally through ssh instead of command line.
 Which saves about 3 mins per deployment.

+if it is ran as user codedeploy, even though the bashrc file is run, the environment variable does not seem to populate the environment. sudo chown ec2-user:ec2-user -R /opt/codedeploy-agent/

+after lifecycle ApplicationStart, the Django server is still not running.
+Looking into the log file, /tmp/supervisor.log, the error is spawnerr: unknown error making dispatchers for 'run_django': EACCES.
+I suspect that it's because the run_django permission to edit the log file that's owned by the root user, so ec2-user cannot change them.
+It is able to run using root user, but the root use does not have the gunicorn installed unfortunatly. after changing the ownership of the log folder to the user, the supervisor thread is successfully started and application is visitable through external IP address.